 Last but not least, what about organizing the one-off items in your everyday carry essentials that don’t fit into the categories above?

-A valet tray placed near your front door is a perfect spot to unload all of the small EDC items that never seem to have a place of their own — think wallets, keys, lip balm, even your smartphone.
+A valet tray placed near your front door is a perfect spot to unload all of the small EDC items that never seem to have a place of their own — think wallets, keys, lip balm, your everyday watch, even your smartphone.

 There are plenty of options out there, like these leather valet trays from Billykirk that come in a variety of sizes and naturally dyed colors, or a classy glazed ceramic tray.
 For extra style points, cigar ashtrays also make great catch-all valet trays.